Suhaas10/Suhaas10/README.md

 - 👋 Hi, I’m @Suhaas10
-- Javascript developer - Opinionated over frameworks - keen on all the developments happening on WWW.
+- Javascript developer - Opinionated over frameworks - keen on all the developments happening on the world wide web.
 - 📫 How to reach me suhaas69@gmail.com,phone - 9880739350

 <!---